oligo2021/oligo2021.github.io/index.md

 - Academics: EUR 120
 - PhD Students: EUR 60

-[Register now](#register){: .btn .btn-primary .fs-5 .mt-4 .mb-4 .mb-md-0 .mr-2 } [View Past Conferences](#past-conferences){: .btn .fs-5 .mt-4 .mb-4 .mb-md-0 }
+[Register now](registration){: .btn .btn-primary .fs-5 .mt-4 .mb-4 .mb-md-0 .mr-2 } [View Past Conferences](previous-workshops){: .btn .fs-5 .mt-4 .mb-4 .mb-md-0 }

+### Important Dates

+Submission deadline: 15-3-2021
+Register here
+Individuals interested to attend that have no way of getting registration fees reimbursed may apply for a waiver by sending an e-mail to: oligoworkshop2021@gmail.com.

+### Keynote

+To be announced.

+### Maastricht

+Maastricht is the capital of the Province of Limburg located in the southeast of the Netherlands and in the centre of the Meuse-Rhine Euregion, a stone’s throw from Liège and Aachen.
+Maastricht developed from a Roman settlement to a Medieval religious centre, a garrison town and an early industrial city.
+Today, Maastricht is well-regarded as an affluent cultural centre.
+Maastricht draws many tourists who come to enjoy the city’s beauty and history.
+The city centre is especially attractive, with historical buildings and more than 1,450 listed buildings.
+Visitors enjoy the relaxed, exuberant atmosphere.

 We look forward to welcome you all virtually in Maastricht in June 2021.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pmarsceill/test-jtd/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.